1972 World Series Game 4 @ baseball-reference.com

 Meanwhile Rudi went 0-for-3 with a walk.
 Also hitless.
 But his WPA was +0.111.
 Even without a hit, Rudi added value - his walk came at a moment that mattered, his outs came at moments that didn't.
 Two outfielders, both hitless, and one of them still managed to help while the other dragged the team down.

-That is the difference between them.
-It was never about talent.
-It was about timing.
+The difference between them was never about talent: it was about timing.

 Mangual went 0-for-4 with a strikeout.
 WPA: -0.222.
 Oakland lost 3-2.
 Another one-run game.
-Another game where one hit from center field might have changed the outcome.
+Another game where one hit from Oakland's center fielder might have changed the outcome.
 Another game where no hit came.

 The game lasted 15 innings.
 Oakland scored one run.
 Cincinnati scored two.
 The final run came in the top of the 15th.